awerdich/dentexmodel/README.md

 git submodule init
 git submodule update
 ```
-Label studio can be run conveniently in a docker container.
+Label studio can be run as a server application in a docker container.
 The process is the same as
 described above for the main repository.
 ```bash
 # CD into the computervision/label-studio directory